 OUR PROGRAMS AND ACTIVITIES

-Outreach program, including people to take part in solving local/global problems.
+Gather Together is an outreach program, including people and different initiatives to take part in solving local/global problems.

 This projects aims at bringing various small actions (individual or small organizations) together to amplify impact and convert it into a united powerful force.
 Coming together itself empowers society and strengthens action towards various serious challenges we face in 21st century.
 Under this program, we reach out to various individual and organization to explore possibilities to work together for common goals.

 We realize our work in two phases, in first phase, we work on developing Peace Makers and in second phase Peace Makers start projects on various issues threatening peace in their locality.
 We invite participants to Peace Workshop and conduct a five day residential (in some exceptional cases, non residential workshop.
 Objective of Peace Workshop is to nurture potential in active change makers.
 The workshop is divided into two parts, first part focuses on theoretical understanding and second part aims at practical aspects and project development.
 Last one day is dedicated to non violent methods of change, participants are equipped with philosophy, concepts, history and relevance of non violence struggle in 21st century.
 Peace workshop touches various aspects like self awareness, way to peace within, nurturing non violent thoughts, non violent communication, non violence Acton as instrument for change.
 In the end, participants develop an Acton plan based on understanding developed and knowledge gained during the workshop with non violent methods to carry forward change in their local community.
 These projects are closely mentored by Peace Foundation e.V. team for further consultation and support participants might need.